dfinity/interface-spec/spec/index.md

 The HTTP response to this request can have the following responses:

 -   200 HTTP status with a non-empty body.
-This status is returned if the canister call completed or was rejected.
+This status is returned if the canister call completed or was rejected within an implementation-specific timeout.

     -   If the update call completes, meaning the call state is in `reply`, `reject`, or `done`, then the response is a CBOR (see [CBOR](#cbor)) map with the following fields: